Frederick VI of Denmark: Later life and succession

 Frederick VI was known as a patron of astronomy and in 1832 offered gold medal prizes to anyone who discovered a comet using a telescope.
 His successors continued this until 1850.
 The prize was terminated in the aftermath of the Three Years' War.
 On 23 February 1827, he granted a Royal Charter giving Serampore College in Danish India the status of a university to confer degrees.
 It became the third Danish University after those in Copenhagen and Kiel.
 After the discovery of the Haraldskær Woman in a peat bog in Jutland in the year 1835, Frederick VI ordered a royal interment in an elaborately carved sarcophagus for the Iron Age mummy, decreeing it to be the body of Queen Gunnhild.
 Later this identification proved incorrect, but the action suited his political agenda at the time.

 Frederick VI died at the age of 71 at Amalienborg Palace and was buried in Frederick V's chapel in Roskilde Cathedral.
 Frederick reigned over Denmark for a total of 55 years; 24 years as crown prince regent and 31 years as king.
 He was the 894th Knight of the Order of the Golden Fleece in Spain and the 654th Knight of the Order of the Garter in 1822.
 The Royal Frederick University (now University of Oslo) in Oslo was named in his honour.

-As Frederick VI had no surviving sons to succeed him (only two daughters), he was succeeded on the throne of Denmark by his half-first cousin Christian, who was his father's half-brother's son.
+As Frederick VI had no surviving sons to succeed him, so he was succeeded on the throne of Denmark by his paternal half-first cousin Christian.